dgraph-io/dgraph/wiki/content/design-concepts/index.md

 included -- this helps us figure out how long back to seek in write-ahead logs when initializing the posting list, the first time it's brought back into memory.

-### Note on Transactions
-Dgraph does not support transactions at this point.
-A mutation can be composed of multiple [Edges]({{< relref "#edges">}}), each edge might belong to a different [Posting List]({{< relref "#posting-list" >}}).
-Dgraph acquires `RWMutex` locks at a posting list level.
-It DOES NOT acquire locks across multiple posting lists.

-What this means for writes is that some edges would get written before others, and so any reads which happen while a mutation is going on would read partially committed data.
-However, there's a guarantee of [**durability**](https://en.wikipedia.org/wiki/ACID#Durability).
-When a mutation succeeds, any successive reads will read the updated data in its entirety.

-On the other hand, if a mutation fails, it's up to the application author to clean the partially written data or retry with the right logic.
-The response from Dgraph would make it clear which edges weren't written so that the application author can set the right edges for retry.

-**Ways around this limitation**

-* You should determine if your reads need to have transactional [atomicity](https://en.wikipedia.org/wiki/ACID#Atomicity).
-Unless you are dealing with financial data, this might not be the case.
-* To ensure atomicity, you could have only one edge (RDF NQuads) per mutation.
-This would mean more network calls back and forth between client and server which would affect your write throughput, but would help make the failure handling logic easier.

 ### Versioning
 Broadly speaking, there're two kinds of data stored in Dgraph.
 One is relationship data; other is value data.
 ```